patrickwick/binutils/README.md

 Zig objcopy currently has strict limitations:

-* all input file sections must be ordered ascending by file offsets
+* most importantly, all input file sections must be ordered ascending by file offsets
     * does not work on ELF files created with zig itself
 * input file path cannot match output file path
 * target endianness must match native endianness
-* no section or program header can be relocated, meaning:
 * shstrtab must be the last section, otherwise adding a new section name may corrupt the headers or section content (undected corruption?)
-    * changing section alignment may corrupt headers that are not relocated by shifting sections contents into the header offset due to increased alignment
-    * sections cannot be resized
-    * sections cannot be reordered
 * gnu_debuglink paths are relative to working directory but should be relative to modified binary
 * testing is difficult due to scattered use of the file system and nested code with scattered assumptions
 * -j / --only-section and --pad-to are not supported for ELF to ELF copying